gopiashokan/Youtube-Data-Harvesting-and-Warehousing/README.md

 **Storing data in MongoDB**

-The retrieved data is automatically stored in a temporary MongoDB database.
-Once stored, the data is transferred to the main database.
-If data already exists, it can be overwritten with user confirmation.
-This storage process ensures efficient data management and preservation.
+The retrieved data is stored in a MongoDB database based on user authorization.
+If the data already exists in the database, it can be overwritten with user consent.
+This storage process ensures efficient data management and preservation, allowing for seamless handling of the collected data.

 **Migrating data to a SQL data warehouse**